 UPWARD BOUND PROGRAM MISSION

-The Program builds, encourages, motivates and creates an atmosphere for learning.
+Provisional Educational Services Inc. (PESI) provides San Bernardino City Unified School District with an Upward Bound program.
+The Program builds, encourages, motivates, and creates an atmosphere for learning.
 We provide students with the skills necessary to successfully pursue and complete post-secondary education.

-Upward Bound is an academic enrichment program that opens the windows of opportunity to a postsecondary
+Upward Bound is an academic enrichment program that opens the windows of opportunity to postsecondary

 education.
 Upward Bound is a federally funded program that provides its services free to selected students.